iamjohnbarker/heretorecord/atem-macros/ATEM Macros.md

 `<Op id="PreviewInput" mixEffectBlockIndex="0" input="Camera7"/>`

 ## Down and Upstream keys
+Note: Change `keyIndex="0"` to reflect the keyer that you wish to turn on/off.
 ### Downstream Key ON
 `<Op id="DownstreamKeyOnAir" keyIndex="0" onAir="True"/>`
 ### Downstream Key OFF